benoapp/turbo-case/README.md

 #### Generate a Standalone Test

 TurboCase can generate a test file from CLI.
-Curretnly, it supports the `title` field.
+Currently, it supports the `title` field.
 Other fields will need to be filled in the file.

 ```shell
 turbocase generate testcase [app|web|mobile|android|ios] "Title of Test Case"